DFE-Digital/early-careers-framework/docs/source/ecf/definitions-and-states.html.md

 ### Partnership statuses

-Partnership states are defined by the `status` attribute in partnership endpoint responses.
+Partnership statuses are defined by the `status` attribute in partnership endpoint responses.

 Providers must [confirm their partnerships with schools](/api-reference/ecf/guidance/#confirm-view-and-update-partnerships) for each cohort.
 Once a partnership has been established the `status` value will become `active` and providers will receive participant information via the API.